cjwit/andalusi/README.md

 	* What can I offer that is different than what is already in there?
 * How do distinct modes live within a bounded and firmly ordered repertoire?
 	* Where are the lines and do they matter in this context?
+	* What gives a mode an identity within this type of context (especially when improvisations often borrow from another tradition)?

 ## Analysis